Fast and Robust Rank Aggregation against Model Misspecification: Problem statement and literature review

+In this paper, we focus our work on rank aggregation using the probability ranking model.
+Particularly, it assumes there exists a preference generative model~$P_o$ from which the preferences~$\mathcal{R}_N$ are sampled, i.e., $\mathcal{R}_N = \{\rho_n | \rho_n \sim P_o, n = 1, 2, \ldots, N\}$.
+However, the real data generation model $P_o$ is hardly accessible due to the complexity of the real situation.
+For the sake of easier modeling, a parameterized rank model $P_{\theta}$ is usually adopted under the assumption of homogeneity of users\footnote{Sampling the partial preferences from a specific probability ranking model is not our focus in this paper.
+Please refer to~\cite{liu2019learning,zhao2019learning} for related literature.}.
+Let $\mathcal{P}$ be the set of all probability rank models under the homogeneity assumption.
+For the sake of easier modeling, a parameterized rank model $P_{\theta}$ is usually adopted under the assumption of homogeneity of users.
+Then a maximum likelihood estimation (MLE) for RA can be formulated as follows,

+$P_\theta (\mathcal{R}_N) = \prod_{n =1}^N P_\theta(\rho_n)$ denotes the likelihood over the collected preferences $\mathcal{R}_N$. $P_\theta$ is usually instantiated with Thurstone model~\citep{thurstone1927law,thurstone1927method}, Bradley-Terry model~\citep{bradley1952rank}, Plackett-Luce model~\citep{plackett1975analysis,luce1959individual},~etc. Note that the model parameter $\theta$ is usually associated with each item, where the full ranking list could be derived accordingly after $\theta$ is inferred.
+For example, the full ranking list can be obtained by sorting the model parameter $\theta$ in the case of the Thurstone/Bradley-Terry/Plackett-Luce model.

-\section{Rank aggregation under model misspecification}
+\subsection{Rank aggregation under model misspecification}

-In this paper, we focus on the noisy rank aggregation.
-The term ``noisy'' here refers to a general~concept that the observed preferences are inconsistent with the assumption of the ranking aggregation model.
+In this section, we discuss RA under model misspecification.
+The term ``model misspecification'' here refers to the mismatch between the ranking model $P_\theta$ and the ranking dataset $\mathcal{R}_N$, namely the collected user preferences do not strictly satisfy the user homogeneity assumption of the ranking model.